breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 expr → term | op expr | expr op expr
 ```

-This is known as a context-free language (CFL).
+This is an example of a [context-free language](https://en.wikipedia.org/wiki/Context-free_language) (CFL).
 We can represent strings in this language using a special kind of graph, called a syntax tree.
 Each time we expand an `expr` with a production rule, this generates a rooted subtree on `op`, whose branch(es) are `expr`s.
 Typically, syntax trees are inverted, with branches extending downwards, like so:

 |Syntax Tree| Peach Tree|
 |:---:|:---:|
 |<center><img align="center" width="80%" src="../images/tree_syntax.svg"/></center>|<center><img align="center" width="75%" src="../images/tree_peach.png"/></center>|

 While syntax trees can be interpreted computationally, they do not actually perform computation unless evaluated.
-To (partially) evaluate a syntax tree, we will now introduce some pattern matching rules.
+To [partially] evaluate a syntax tree, we will now introduce some pattern matching rules.
 Instead of just allowing terminals to occur on the right-hand side of a production, suppose we also allow terminals on the left, and applying a rule can shrink a string in our language.
 Here, we use capital letters on the same line to indicate an exact match, e.g. a rule `U + V → V + U` would replace `x + y` with `y + x`:

 ```
                                          E + E → +E